Mltechdrawer/BIGDATA/docs/Block1_Theoretical_Concepts_of_Big_Data/Monitoring_and_Performance_Engineering/lectures.md

 ![Donald Knuth](DonaldKnuth.png "Donald Knuth")

-*Programming is the art of telling another human being what one wants the computer to do.*
+>*Programming is the art of telling another human being what one wants the computer to do.*
+> Donald Knuth

 ## Brief Biography